phanturne/rag-project/python_backend/experiment/parsed_data.md

 Please note the following regarding the Leave of Absence policy:

-The Leave of Absence cannot be approved retroactively.
+- The Leave of Absence cannot be approved retroactively.
-An approved Leave of Absence would be effective in a future term.
-Students on an approved Leave of Absence would not have to apply for readmission and would be able to retain peir email accounts during pe approved absence.
-Prior to returning, pe student would have to notify pe Registrar’s Office so pat peir record could be reactivated for re-entry.
+- An approved Leave of Absence would be effective in a future term.
+Students on an approved Leave of Absence would not have to apply for readmission and would be able to retain their email accounts during the approved absence.
+Prior to returning, the student would have to notify the Registrar’s Office so that their record could be reactivated for re-entry.
 ---
 # Leave of Absence

-- The Leave of Absence would cover eligible students for at least three and no more than seven semesters (including summer).
+The Leave of Absence would cover eligible students for at least three and no more than seven semesters (including summer).
 If the seventh semester is a spring term, students may opt to return in either the summer or fall term.

-- Students on an approved Leave of Absence may not attend class or access other campus services.
+Students on an approved Leave of Absence may not attend class or access other campus services.

-- The form to request an approved Leave of Absence is on the Registrar’s Office’s website.
+The form to request an approved Leave of Absence is on the Registrar’s Office’s website.

 - Please be sure to use your advisor’s direct email address (NOT oms-advising@cc.gatech.edu) when submitting this form via DocuSign.

-- The Leave of Absence may be used more than once but for no more than seven total semesters during the student’s enrollment at Georgia Tech.
+The Leave of Absence may be used more than once but for no more than seven total semesters during the student’s enrollment at Georgia Tech.

-- Students who have been placed on academic drop, suspended, or expelled for disciplinary reasons may not participate.
+Students who have been placed on academic drop, suspended, or expelled for disciplinary reasons may not participate.

-- Students must clear up any other issues such as registration holds or providing any requested documentation prior to re-entry.
+Students must clear up any other issues such as registration holds or providing any requested documentation prior to re-entry.
 The approved Leave of Absence does not override other considerations or restrictions on enrollment.

-- Students should apply for a Leave of Absence as soon as possible.
+Students should apply for a Leave of Absence as soon as possible.
 Applications for a Leave of Absence will require review and signatures by the Office of the Dean of Students and the student’s major academic advisor.
 Other signature approvals, such as the Office of International Education and Financial Aid, also may need to be obtained.

 - Students should bear in mind the time limits in determining the anticipated date of return.
 - As a reminder, readmission is required when three or more consecutive terms have been missed (the summer term counts as one of the consecutive semesters, even though students are not required to enroll in the summer term).
 However, once students have made the decision that they will have to or need to be out for three or more consecutive terms, and the students wish to return to Georgia Tech without being readmitted, the application for a Leave of Absence should be filed with the Registrar’s Office.
 - The clock begins when the student does not enroll for a third consecutive term.
 The Leave of Absence would have to be in effect for the third consecutive missed term to avoid readmission.

-- Students must file a Return from Leave of Absence form to return.
+Students must file a Return from Leave of Absence form to return.
 If the leave exceeds the seven-semester time frame, the student must apply for readmission.
 The form is available on the Registrar’s Office’s website under the “Forms” menu.

-- As stated previously, the Leave of Absence, if approved, would be effective in a future term.
+As stated previously, the Leave of Absence, if approved, would be effective in a future term.
 It will not be approved to be effective in the term in which the application is made.
 It in no way supplants or replaces any other policy.
 If a student needs to withdraw from classes within a given term, they should follow the standard withdrawal process, and if a Leave of Absence is needed or desired, it would be effective for a future term(s) only as approved.

-- Applications for a Leave of Absence are due by:
+Applications for a Leave of Absence are due by:

 - Fall – July 1
 - Spring – December 1
 - Summer – April 1